pedrota2000/Unimodular_regularization/README.md

 learning the solution to a stiffer regime in which the original model has been trainend on.

 ## How does this work?
-This setup is implemented in the alredy build [pytorch](https://github.com/pytorch/pytorch) package [neurodiffeq](https://github.com/NeuroDiffGym/neurodiffeq) to solve differential equations using neural networks.
+This setup is implemented in the alredy built [pytorch](https://github.com/pytorch/pytorch) package [neurodiffeq](https://github.com/NeuroDiffGym/neurodiffeq) to solve differential equations using neural networks.
 This technique consists on embedding the latent space into the input space

 $$\Omega =  (x^\mu, H_i(x^\mu))$$